Can You Get a Cash Advance With No Job?

 If you’ve ever applied for a loan from a bank, they’ve likely asked you to put your income or even your job title on the application.
 This makes sense, as a person is going to need some sort of income in order to make their loan payments.

 But what if you don’t have a job or an emergency fund and you need some quick cash?
-You won’t be able to get a personal loan from a bank, or really from any traditional lender.
-However, you’ll still have some options available to you, like a cash advance.
+You may not be able to get a personal loan from a bank, or really from any traditional lender.
+However, you may still have some options available to you, like a cash advance.

 Be careful though, the kinds of bad credit loans and credit lines you can secure when you don’t have a job can come with some pretty severe financial risks.
 Even if you’re desperate for cash, you need to know exactly what you’re getting into before you take one out.